 Capping off your dream wedding with a dream honeymoon may seem like a financial impossibility, but with the right budget, you can make it a reality.
-Get started right away with saving for these two big expenses.
-Check out these tips:
+Get started right away saving for these 2 important life events.
+Check out these tips to make the type of wedding and honeymoon you always dreamed of a reality.

-- Determine your savings plan: After you know how much money you need, it’s time to determine a savings schedule to keep you on track.
-Break your savings goal down into segments to make it more manageable.
-Use our online savings calculator to see how much you need to save each month to reach your goal.
+After you know how much money you need, including down payments for venue rental and other expenditures, it’s time to determine a savings schedule to keep you on track.
+Break your financial goal down into segments (based on time, category or importance) to make it more manageable.
+Use our savings calculator to save money each month to reach your goal.

-- Consider delaying your honeymoon: You may be able to find the perfect time for both your wedding and honeymoon by separating the two events.
+You may be able to find the perfect time for both your wedding day and honeymoon by separating the 2 events.
 Consider waiting a few months after the wedding to go on your honeymoon.
-Doing so can give you more time to save for the trip and may allow you to travel during the “shoulder season,” the time directly before or after high season.
+Doing so can give you more time to save for the trip and may allow you to travel during “shoulder season,” the time directly before or after high season.
 You’ll likely find better deals and smaller crowds.

-- Get help: Hoping for a few extras to add to your honeymoon, but can’t quite afford them?
+Hoping for a few extras to add to your honeymoon but can’t quite afford them?
 Ask for help from friends and family.
-You can send them a “honeymoon registry,” which allows your friends and family to buy certain gifts for your honeymoon.
+You can send them a honeymoon registry, which allows them to buy certain gifts for your honeymoon.
 This could be something like a sunset dinner cruise or a room upgrade.
 Look for online honeymoon registry websites that manage this service for you.

 Take a look at your current budget and find ways to maximize your savings for your wedding and honeymoon—and make your marriage celebration truly magical.